 Our training and development programme is here to help the community rail movement continue to grow and fulfil its potential.

-Incorporating a range of training opportunities, workshops, tools and materials, the programme is be tuned in to the practical needs of community rail partnerships and groups.
+Incorporating a range of training opportunities, workshops, tools and materials, the programme is tuned in to the practical needs of community rail partnerships and groups.
 It assists the community rail movement to work effectively, connect with other community and third sector organisations, and deliver greater value within local communities.

-ACoRP training and development bursary scheme
+Community Rail Network training and development bursary scheme

-- Increase skills and knowledge for an individual in relation to carrying out their role
+- Increase skills and knowledge for an individual in relation to carrying out their role in community rail

 - Improve an organisation’s effectiveness and ability to achieve community rail aims

 The bursary will fund or part-fund a course place or conference fees up to £200.
 The minimum bursary is £25.
 Member organisations can apply for 2 bursaries during the year but they must be for different people.

-If you are interested please download the forms and guidelines below.
+If you are interested, please download the forms and guidelines below.
 Read the guidelines carefully before you submit your application to make sure you are eligible.
-If you have some training in mind but can’t find a course then please contact the training and development team who may be able to help find something suitable.Bursary application form Bursary guidelines
+If you have some training in mind but can’t find a course, please contact the training and development team, who may be able to help find something suitable.Bursary application form Bursary guidelines